First time tourist in London photographing Tower Bridge

 Marylebone

 This is probably my favorite area of London, and one I’ve stayed in several times.
 The high street is loaded with lovely shops, including the surprisingly gorgeous Daunt Books (see why in my Rainy Day guide to London – it’s number 27 on the list).
 Depending on where you stay in Marylebone, it’s a short walk to find nature in either Regent’s Park or Hyde Park.
-If you want to pretend you can afford to live in central London, this is a great place to do that.
+If you want to pretend you can afford to live in Central London, this is a great place to do that.

 Daunt Books in Marylebone